 The pain of having permission, both within and in my surroundings, far eclipsed the physical pain I feel in my body.

-The emotional toil and loss of self is thick, horrific and abhorrent.
+The emotional toll and loss of self are thick, horrific and abhorrent.

 To be seen in this state, with no solutions, no remedies, no apologies, no abating others for the comfort of the collective.
 That, there, is a deeper understanding.

 The searing pain, the frustration of the inability.
 To not be able to do what your heart wants, what your soul needs.
 To participate.
 It’s a fight I don’t even want to be in the running for.

 Acceptance that the body cannot follow your desires.

 Sometimes, I wonder why I even show up.

 And yet, I do.
 I show up, we all do.
 Even in our absence.